Jezzamonn/fourier/content.md

 Put simply, Fourier transform is a way of changing something into a bunch of sine waves.
 As usual, the name comes from some person called Fourier who lived a long time ago.

 Let’s start with a simple examples and work our way up.
-Here’s a wave pattern.
-(It repeats forever?)
+First up we're going to look at waves -- these repeating functions.

+Here’s an example wave:

 <canvas id='combo-sine-wave' width=500 height=300></canvas>